joanllobera/joanllobera.github.io/_pages/about.md

 * A third year introduction to the algorithms of character animation [here](teaching/animation-foundations/)

 In 2021 I taught a course on physics-based character animation at SIGGRAPH, the materials can be found [here](/physics-based/)

+### Thesis

+ * [My PhD thesis(2006-2012)](/files/lloberaPhD2012.pdf) was supervised by [Mel Slater](http://www.melslater.me/)  and explored embodiment, social interaction and the creation of Virtual Reality stories based on interactive characters.

+ * [My MSc thesis (2003)](files/memoire.pdf) was supervised by [Daniel Pressnitzer](https://lsp.dec.ens.fr/en/member/661/daniel-pressnitzer) and explored the neural basis of auditory perception using psychoacoustics and magnetoencephalography.

 ### Open Software projects